ginodalsasso/ginodalsasso/README.md

 - **Diverse Portfolio:** Building a diverse portfolio of projects showcasing my growing expertise.

 ## Contact
-How to reach me: [LinkedIn](https://www.linkedin.com/in/gino-dalsasso)
+How to reach me: [LinkedIn](https://www.linkedin.com/in/gino-dalsasso) or you can directly contact me through my portfolio: [gino-dalsasso.com](https://gino-dalsasso.com/)

 Feel free to explore my projects and exercises, or reach out to discuss anything related to development.
 I'm always open to collaboration and learning opportunities! 🚀